kant/Packer-Azure-2020/README.md

 ---------------------------------------------------------------------------------------------------------
-The purpose of this repositary is to help you to start using Packer to build your custom VM images on Microsoft Azure Cloud.
+The purpose of this repository is to help you to start using Packer to build your custom VM images on Microsoft Azure Cloud.

 --------------------------------------------------------------------------------------------------------